refgift/ptr/README.md

 of Church and State and there is a State leader who only hears secular.
 So argue secular, but keep your religion of computer programming working for you.
 I started in 1977, and I even found out how to pray, In the name of Lord God I ask...Amen but only 3 times can you say Amen.
 I learned this because I have used computers since 1977.
 I began my computer experience at Colony Square, twin towers in midtown Atlanta, with an IBM 5110 desktop computer;
 the disk drives with 8" diskettes was on the floor, next to the desk.
-Remember, programming is a secular religion, for seperation of Church and State
+Remember, programming is a secular religion, for seperation of Church and State.
+You can start living in a yellow rubber duckie, "Yello Submarine" song by the Beatles, with www.pikuma.com and watch a rubber duckie captain teach computer programming, I do, his game engine in C++.
+Get your fix of secular religousness there.

 I made ptr.c and truth.h just because perceptrons have a simplicity that clued me into an opportunity with Occam's Razor; despite the opposition of Minsky. ptr.c is the predictor, truth.h is the data learned from training the percpetron.
 Unlike LLM's a perceptron is just inputs and outputs and has no hidden